 In 2019, the IRS issued guidance that crypto received as a result of an airdrop or a hard fork, is treated as ordinary income.
 (Any forks or airdrops that occurred before this confirmation are still treated this way).

 There has been no official guidance on Staking from the IRS and as such we recommend that you speak with your tax attorney about the best way to file your return.
 In general, the IRS considers any increase in value that you receive as income.
 So, if you receive rewards, it is generally taxed as income at the fair market value at the time received.

-NFTs tent to follow the same tax treatment as other crypto assets and coins but this can vary depending on if you created, re-sold or earned an NFT… Tax considerations for NFT creators/investors
+NFTs tent to follow the same tax treatment as other crypto assets and coins but this can vary depending on if you created, re-sold or earned an NFT and whether you are the creator or a seller/investor.

-- Creating an NFT is not a taxable event but when this asset is disposed of it becomes taxable.
-Although there is no explicit guidance from the IRS we can assume that the sale of an NFT which you created would be subject to income tax.
+- Creating or minting an NFT is not a taxable event but when you sell the asset, as the creator you would be subject to income tax.

-- When you purchase an NFT you are also disposing of a crypto asset so this is subject to capital gains tax.
+- Purchasing an NFT is not taxable however, its likely you are also disposing of a crypto asset (like ETH) in order to buy it which is subject to capital gains tax.

 - Selling or trading NFTs or assets within a game would generate a capital gains disposal